kieranjol/IFIscripts/README.md

 ** oe0008 has a parent: oe0001
 ** oe0005 not a child of another package
 * Usage for one directory - `order.py /path/to/directory_name`

+### makepbcore.py ###
+* Describes AV objects using a combination of the PBCore 2 metadata standard and the IFI technical database.
+* This script takes a folder as input.
+Either a single file or multiple objects will be described.
+* This will produce a single PBCore CSV record per package, even if multiple objects are within a package.
+The use case here is complex packages such as XDCAM/DCP, where we want a single metadata record for a multi-file object.
+* The CSV headings are written in such a way to allow for direct import into our SQL database.
+* Usage for one directory - `makepbcore.py /path/to/directory_name`
+* Run `makepbcore.py -h` for all options.

 ## Transcodes ##